zynayumi/libzynayumi/README.md

 - **LFO depth:** LFO depth in semitone.
 Ranges from 0.0 to 12.0.

-- **Portamento time:** time in second of the portamento effect to go from 1 semitone to the next.
-Ranges from 0.0 to 0.5.
+- **Portamento time:** time in second of the portamento effect, constant regardless of the distance between notes.
+Ranges from 0.0 to 5.0.

 - **Gain:** gain coefficient of the output signal.
 Ranges from 0.0 to 2.0.